List of tallest buildings in Canberra

 This list of tallest buildings in Canberra ranks the tallest in Australia's capital city by height.
 This ranking system was created by the US-based Council on Tall Buildings and Urban Habitat and includes the height to a spire but not to an antenna.
-The High Society Towers at 113 m and 100 m respectively, with 27 storeys, are the tallest in the city.
-It is in Belconnen, a district of North Canberra.
+The High Society towers at 113 m and 100 m respectively, with 27 storeys, are the tallest in the city, and are in Belconnen, a north-western district Canberra.